Hierarchical Concept-to-Appearance Guidance for Multi-Subject Image Generation: Details of Instruction-Reference Alignment

 \section{Details of Instruction-Reference Alignment}

-Instruction-reference alignment comprises two subtasks: (i) identifying words that are semantically grounded in the reference images, and (ii) localizing the corresponding visual regions for each identified word. \Cref{fig:obj_prompt} illustrates the prompt used to extract reference-related words from the editing instruction, while ~\cref{fig:bbox_prompt} presents the prompt used to predict the bounding boxes associated with each extracted word.
-We use Qwen3-VL-30B-A3B-Instruct~\cite{qwen3-vl} for the Instruction-Reference Alignment.
-As shown in ~\cref{fig:cot_case}, the VLM first parses the editing instruction and extracts all nouns that correspond to the reference images.
-It then localizes the visual regions associated with each extracted word.
-The images at the bottom visualize these grounded regions on the reference images.
+Instruction-reference alignment decomposes the grounding process into two subtasks: (i) identifying words in the editing instruction that are semantically grounded in the reference images, and (ii) localizing the corresponding visual regions for each identified word.
+We use Qwen3-VL-30B-A3B-Instruct~\cite{qwen3-vl} for both stages.

+\Cref{fig:alignment_prompts} summarizes the two prompts used in our pipeline.
+The first prompt extracts reference-related words from the editing instruction, while the second prompt predicts word-level bounding boxes for the extracted terms.
+As illustrated in \cref{fig:alignment_case}, the VLM first parses the editing instruction to identify nouns associated with the reference images and then localizes their corresponding visual regions.
+The visualizations at the bottom of \cref{fig:alignment_case} show the grounded regions on the reference images.